-File Lake is approximately 21 miles north of the main lodge, just a 10-15 minute flight from the main lodge.
-At the south end of File Lake are 5 cabins, nestled away amongst tall timbers.
+File Lake is approximately 21 miles north of the main lodge, just a 10-15 minute fly in from the main lodge.
+At the south end of File Lake are 5 cabins, nestled away amongst tall Manitoba timbers.
 There are 2 cabins on the main land where Morton and File meet.
 On an island just across from these 2 cabins are another 2 cabins.
-The 3rd cabin on this island is isolated on the east end of the island.
+The 3rd cabin on this island is isolated on the east end of the island camp.
 This cabin is referred to as the HILTON.
-It's a log cabin with a fireplace and has the necessities of home; indoor washroom, shower, etc. This is powered by a generator.
+It's a log cabin with a fireplace and has the necessities of home; indoor washroom, shower, etc. This outpost is powered by a generator.
 From the far South end of Morton to the NW tip of File Lake is approximately 15 miles of water.

 Our Beautiful Lakes and Great Northern Fishing

 What do we need to bring for Outpost Camps?

 You need to bring your personal rain gear, warm jacket for early mornings or cool nights, mosquito repellent, personal toiletries, dish towels, dish soap, and don't forget the camera.
 You bring in your own food.
 For those who are flying up via commercial airline, fax or email us your grocery list and it will be ready for you at the lodge when you arrive.

 The weight limit on the flyout lakes is 100lbs per person.
 This includes the weight of your bags, food, and liquid refreshments.
 We have to adhere to the regulations set by Canada Transport Committee.
 We charge $300 if an additional aircraft is needed, so please streamline your gear and let’s fly safe for many years to come!